Semisupervised Clustering by Queries and Locally Encodable Source Coding: Main results and techniques

-This section contains our main algorithmic contribution.
-In contrast to the previous sections here we consider the general case of $k\ge 2$ clusters.
-Recall that the label vector $\bfX\in \{0,1, \dots, k-1\}^n$, and the prior probability of each label is given by the probabilities $\bfp = (p_0, \dots, p_{k-1})$.
-Instead of binary output queries, in this part we consider an oracle that can provide one of $k$ different answers.
-We consider a model of noise in the query answer where the oracle provides correct answer with probability $1-q$, and any one of the remaining incorrect answers with probability $\frac{q}{k-1}$.
-Note that we do not allow the same query to be asked to the oracle multiple time (see Sec.~\ref{sec:Setup} for justification).
-We also define a $(1-\delta)$-good approximation scheme exactly as before.
+\paragraph{AND Querying Scheme} Note that, with `same-cluster' queries, we could only recover the clustering, and not the labeling of the elements.
+In this subsection, we will recover an approximate labeling of elements.
+Also, instead of binary output queries, in this part we consider an oracle that can provide one of $k$ different answers.
+We consider a model of noise in the query answer where the oracle provides correct answer with probability $1-q$, and any one of the remaining incorrect answers with probability $\frac{q}{k-1}$